dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/MacInfoPkg/releases) application.

 For this example, we'll choose the _iMacPro1,1_ SMBIOS but those running Nvidia GPUs may find better stability with _iMac14,2_.
-* MacPro7,1 is exclusive to macOS 10.15 Catalina
+* MacPro7,1 is exclusive to macOS 10.15 Catalina, n serials have been dumped so currently can't use this SMBIOS if you want AppStore and iCloud services.

 To get the SMBIOS info generated with macserial, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with grep to limit your search to one SMBIOS type.